-Let's talk about Jersey economic substance: Finance and leasing business
+Let's talk about Jersey economic substance: Headquarters business

-June 2021
+July 2021

 Jersey is a popular place to establish an asset holding company because its corporate law is modern, flexible and modelled on English companies legislation.

 Jersey introduced the Substance Law to require Jersey companies which carry on particular activities (called relevant activities) to have economic substance in Jersey.